ArutyunyanA/Django-Blog/README.md

 POSTGRES_HOST=blogpost.com
 POSTGRES_PORT=5432
 ```
-- But before you setup the database, I suggest you to drop the previous databse test settings which I used for testing purpose of blog application
-- and install the PostgreSQL on your operating system, I will give you instruction only for macOS(Homebrew must be pre installed) and Linux: Ubuntu/Debian.
+- You have to install the PostgreSQL on your operating system, I will give you instruction only for macOS(Homebrew must be pre installed) and Linux: Ubuntu/Debian.
 # macOS (Homebrew):
 ```bash
 brew install postgresql@16